Marine Corps Base Quantico Guide

 - Colleges & Universities

-That was the same year Marine Barracks Quantico was established to be used as a training zone for Marines shipping out to World War One.
-At this time the facility was known as Marine Corps Schools Quantico.
+That was the same year Marine Barracks Quantico was established as a training zone for Marines shipping out to World War One.
+At this time, the facility was known as Marine Corps Schools Quantico.

-There was work done at Quantico to advance warfighting tactics; one result of that work was the creation of the Fleet Marine Force.
-Known as FMF for short, it resided at Quantico until 1941 when the mission of the installation was modified to focus on individual training rather than training en masse.
+There was work done at Quantico to advance warfighting tactics; one result was the creation of the Fleet Marine Force.
+Known as FMF for short, it resided at Quantico until 1941, when the mission of the installation was modified to focus on individual training rather than training en masse.
 Many decades later, Marine Corps University was added to the base’s missions in 1989.

 In 1995, the Marine Corps Warfighting Laboratory opened here, developing new tactics and military technology designed to compete in the 21st century.
 Circa 2015, MCB Quantico was designated Marine Corps Installations Command-National Capital Region – Marine Corps Base Quantico.